NicChongMy/myos-backend/README.md

 # Environment

 1. `serviceAccountKey.json` is connection files to database.
 This is a very sensitive config files, should not be uploaded into github or other VCS.

+# Database & libraries

+1. This solution is using Firebase (noSQL database).
+2. Integrated with Algolia, to enable Full-Text Search features.
+3. Solution implemented with Lodash, which provides utility functions for common programming tasks.